scalar-labs/scalar-terraform/docs/CassandraOperation.md

 terraform apply
 ```

-If you face an error or accidentally terminated the node, please try the following.
+If you face an error or accidentally terminated the node or deleted the OS disk manually, please try the following.
 * Remove an OS disk if attached to the node.
 * Do `terraform state rm` as follows.